French Martini

 Spoiler, it's actually NOT from France!
 There were so many different types of martinis to choose from that, in the 1980s, there was a widespread ‘cocktail renaissance’.
 Bartenders tried to differentiate their creations by opting fun, catchy names and surprising twists.
 This is how the French Martini came to be, first appearing on the menu at one of Keith McNally's New York City bars in the 1980s.

-While they both include famous French ingredients, the French Martini and a French 75 are not the same thing.
+While they both include famous French ingredients, they are not the same thing.
 The French 75 is a different cocktail altogether and is sometimes called a Champagne Martini.
 It features gin, lemon juice, simple syrup, and bubbly Champagne as ingredients.